mit-medg/csv2mysql/README.md

 valid Date, Time, or DateTime, then the field will be declared with that data type.

-Dates are normally written as YYYY-MM-DD, though two-digit years or dates using / instead of - as a separator are also allowed.
+Dates are normally written as `YYYY-MM-DD`, though two-digit years or dates using `/` instead of `-` as a separator are also allowed.
-Times are written in 24-hour notation, as HH:MM:SS possibly followed by a decimal fractional second; the separators are either a colon, period or dash.
-A DateTime is a date specification followed by either a space or the character T, followed by a time specification.
+Times are written in 24-hour notation, as `HH:MM:SS` possibly followed by a decimal fractional second; the separators are either a colon, period or dash.
+A DateTime is a date specification followed by either a space or the character `T`, followed by a time specification.
 Invalid dates or times are not considered to be dates or times and will probably cause the field to be interpreted as a text field.
 Timezones are not handled.

-As a special case, we also recognize dates and times in a format often used in exporting from Oracle, which is of the form 15-jan-2015 14:30:25.
-That may be followed by a space and a time zone specificiation (e.g., EST).
+As a special case, we also recognize dates and times in a format often used in exporting from Oracle, which is of the form `15-jan-2015 14:30:25`.
+That may be followed by a space and a time zone specificiation (e.g., `EST`).
 If a column consistently codes an Oracle style date, time or datetime/timestamp, we arrange to translate it on input into the SQL standard format, but ignore the time zone portion, if any.

 ### Character